EmergingDigitalAcademy/eda-deployment-notes/fly-deploy-postgres.md

 Run `fly open` to launch your app in the browser.

+** Please Note ** If fly crashes during the launch, or needs an update and decides to uninstall itself, just run `fly deploy` to redeploy.

+To reinstall fly: `curl -L https://fly.io/install.sh | sh`

 ## Step 3: Deploy Your App

 You should run `npm run build` before every deploy so that you ensure that your react app is up to date.